 In my post on Tuesday, I included Myst in a list of my favourite classic adventures.
-This wasn’t a game I discovered by myself however: back in the early 1990s, it was one a school-friend had asked me to help him with as he was having trouble figuring out the solution to a puzzle.
-After spending an afternoon with him and seeing Myst Island with my own eyes, I promptly purchased the title so I could play it for myself.
+After spending an afternoon at a friend’s house while he played and seeing Myst Island with my own eyes, I promptly purchased the title so I could play it for myself.

 So many people fell in love with this graphic-adventure when it was released: it was a surprise hit with critics praising its ability to immerse players in its world, and was the best-selling PC game ever until The Sims exceeded its sales in 2002.
 Its success led to a number of ports, remakes and sequels, along with several novels which filled in the series’ backstory.

 It was my fondness for the original which led me to become a backer for Cyan’s 2013 Kickstarter campaign for Obduction.
 Rather than a direct sequel, it was a title which ‘harkened back to the spirit of earlier games Myst and Riven’ and it did indeed give off the same vibe.
 Unfortunately though, it just couldn’t reach the dizzy heights of the title that started it all and fans were left wanting more.

 I’d therefore imagine I wasn’t the only one who got incredibly excited when the news that the developer starting up a new Kickstarter project landed.
 To celebrate its 25th anniversary, Cyan decided to complete a ‘never-been-done’ before historical anthology of the series; and although the games would be available later, but the ‘special packaging’ would only be available through the campaign and never be sold again.